Monaco forward Dimitar Berbatov says it was always clear that James Rodriguez would end up joining one of the world's biggest clubs.

 Leonardo Jardim's side sit bottom of the French top flight after two losses in as many matches, a far cry from their 2013-14 season - in which they finished second under Claudio Ranieri, and lost only four times for the term.

-A 2-1 loss at home to Lorient was followed by a 4-1 thrashing away at Bordeaux but Berbatov insisted his team-mates had worked hard ahead of their trip to unbeaten Nantes on Sunday.
+A 2-1 loss at home to Lorient was followed by a 4-1 thrashing away at Bordeaux but Berbatov insists his team-mates have worked hard ahead of their trip to unbeaten Nantes on Sunday.

 "Obviously it is a bad start.
 Not the one we expected.
 The answer is not to worry too much," the Bulgarian said.